Ecwid/ecwid-api-docs/README.md

 #Changelog

+##October 26, 2016
+- **NEW** Added `hideOutOfStockProductsInStorefront` field to control the visibility of out of stock products in storefront.
+[Learn more](https://developers.ecwid.com/api-documentation#store-information)

 ##October 17, 2016
 - **NEW** Added support for custom HTTP headers when using webhooks.
 [Learn more](https://developers.ecwid.com/api-documentation#custom-http-headers)
 - Added Python examples for file upload methods